A person sits on a couch using a laptop displaying a spreadsheet titled "Social Media Goals 2024" with a bar chart.

 7. Account-Based Marketing (ABM)

 Salesforce leverages thought leadership through research reports, industry events like Dreamforce, and educational content to position themselves as CRM experts.
-Their complete method to demand generation has been instrumental in building their market dominance.
+Their thorough method to demand generation has been instrumental in building their market dominance.

 Content and Web Management

-Video Asset Management platforms organize and distribute marketing content efficiently across teams and channels.
+Tech Asset Management platforms organize and distribute marketing content efficiently across teams and channels.

 Customer Data and Relationship Management